gholtzap/jev-codex-model-and-effort-router/README.md

 ## Quick Setup

-Tell your agent 'Set up https://github.com/gholtzap/jev-codex-model-and-effort-router/ with default settings'
+Tell your agent `Set up https://github.com/gholtzap/jev-codex-model-and-effort-router/ with default settings`

 ## What does it do?